pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/04-production-readiness.md

 One way to obtain it is by creating a Let's Encrypt certificate using [cert-manager](https://cert-manager.io/).
 [Securing NGINX-ingress tutorial](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/) from cert-manager has detailed information about the process.

-Following are sample resources that you can use with cert-manager.
+Here are sample resources that can be used with cert-manager:

 Sample `ClusterIssuer` resource
 ```yaml